Book cover is copyrighted material used with permission for illustrative purposes.

 Book Review – Love at the Center: Unitarian Universalist Theologies edited by Rev. Dr. Sofia Betancourt

 One concrete example of the theology of love that is foundational to UUism is its commitment to anti-racism, anti-oppression and multiculturalism.
 Its accomplishments, successes and failures are reminders that one’s intentions do not ensure successful outcomes or immediate results.
-Rev. Rebecca Parker reminds the readers that, “Puritan forebears’ ambition to build a better world wasn’t enough to keep them from harming the people and the lands they colonized.”[4]
+Rev. Parker reminds readers that “Puritan forebears’ ambition to build a better world wasn’t enough to keep them from harming the people and the lands they colonized.”[4]

 Conclusion

-While love is a popular and familiar topic in religious scholarship, what sets this anthology apart is that it fills the glaring gap in UU scholarship that is focused on theology.
-This anthology represents a much needed theologically focused resource in the small but growing body of UU scholarship.
-It represents a spiritual deepening that can advance the growth and development of UUs.
-I highly recommend this long overdue collection.
-It will be very helpful to UUs in understanding love’s centrality to UUism and how the guiding light of love is reflected in the principles.
+While love is a popular and familiar topic in religious scholarship, what sets this anthology apart is that it fills a gap in UU scholarship – much-needed, theologically focused work.
+Love at the Center: Unitarian Universalist Theologies holds great promise for opening new paths of inquiry into the theological foundations of UUism.
+I highly recommend this long overdue collection as a pathway to a spiritual deepening that can advance the growth and development of UUs in our understanding of love’s centrality to UUism and illuminate how the guiding light of love is reflected in UU principles.
+Perhaps UUs might engage and articulate this theology more clearly.

-This anthology holds great promise in opening new paths of inquiry into the theological foundations of UUism.
 These assembled voices reflect some of the best and brightest thinkers, writers and scholars within UUism.
-May their efforts encourage continued endeavors in shaping UU theology and result in producing seasoned and emerging theologians.
+May their efforts encourage continued endeavors in shaping UU theology, and result in producing seasoned and emerging theologians.
 And may this esteemed gathering of voices and writings inspire a renaissance of theological thinkers.

 May the ethic of love continue to guide UUs toward Beloved Community.